sketchplugins/plugin-directory/README.md

 - [Symbols Manager](https://gumroad.com/l/sketch-symbols-manager), by Jaer Pollux: A fast and easy way to manage all your symbols.
 No more hassle with long and complex symbols name, or renaming tons of symbols because you misspelled a folder name.
 - [Sympli Handoff](https://sympli.io/handoff), by Sympli: Well prepared redlines, assets, components and specs for developer handoff
 - [Sympli Versions](https://sympli.io/versions), by Sympli: Version control and collaboration for Sketch.
-- [Sync Text Layer Name](https://github.com/creatide/sketch_sync-text-layer-name), by Creatide: Sketch plugin to rename text layers based on their text box values.
-It will automatically update the Text Layer name as the text box values change.
 - [Sync with Library](https://github.com/oodesign/sync-with-library), by oodesign: Easily replace local symbols and layer & text styles with library ones.
 - [Tabula Rasa](https://github.com/avk/sketch-tabula-rasa), by Arthur Klepchukov: Add blank backgrounds to transparent artboards
 - [Text Styles Manager](https://gum.co/sketch-text-styles-manager), by Jaer Pollux: A fast and easy way to manage all your Text Styles.
 No more hassle with long and complex names, or renaming tons of styles because you misspelled a folder name.